BOTH2Hands: Inferring 3D Hands from Both Text Prompts and Body Dynamics: Experiment

 \subsection{Ablation Study}

-To validate the importance of hand projection and blending loss, we conduct an ablation study, assessing the impact of removing these components from the model.
-As loss replace, we randomly choose fingers on hands as the target, using linear distance loss.
-Numerical results in Tab.~\ref{tab:ablstudy} indicate our method enhanced performance with the inclusion of hand projection, allowing the transformer to focus solely on the motion, thereby negating the impact of the reference system.
-Blending loss highly improves hand motion quality, proving that learning the hand as a whole is useful for keeping features of hand motions.
-Fig.~\ref{fig:ablstudy} presents our inference outcomes.
-Without hand projection and blending loss, we observe prominent finger errors.
+To validate the importance of hand projection and blending loss, we perform an ablation study by evaluating the effects of excluding these elements from the BOTH2Hands algorithm.
+Hand projection can be removed directly.
+But for blending loss, we choose linear distance loss as an alternative.
+Numerical results in Tab.~\ref{tab:ablstudy} indicate our method performs better with hand projection.
+This process allows the transformer to focus solely on the motion.
+Blending loss also highly improves hand motion quality, proving that learning the hand from previous output is effective.
+As mentioned in Sec.~\ref{sec: Dataset Evaluation}, marginal improvements found in the ablation study also suffer from the insensitivity of the existing metrics used.
+But obvious improvements shown in Fig.~\ref{fig:ablstudy} still prove the effectiveness of our hand projection and blending loss.